VTwin90/UN-PERFECT-DATE/TESTING.md

 ![test result screenshot](assets/images/testing/testResult5.jpg)
 ![test result screenshot](assets/images/testing/testResult6.jpg)

-Full downloadable excel document can be found [here](assets/images/testing/testResults.xlsx).
+A full downloadable excel document can be found [here](assets/images/testing/testResults.xlsx).

-Please note these results are a .xlsx file and will require excel, google docs or a compatible program to open the file.
+Please note these results are a .xlsx file and will require excel, google docs, or a compatible program to open the file.

 ## User Story Testing

 ### User Story:
-> As a first time user I want to be able to navigate through the whole site smoothly.
+> As a first-time user I want to be able to navigate through the whole site smoothly.

 Tests Covering story:
 * TC007